Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves

-The fibre over zero of the Hitchin-Mochizuki morphism consists of nilpotent opers--this is the analogue of the global nilpotent cone of the usual Hitchin morphism.
+The fibre over zero of the Hitchin-Mochizuki morphism consists of nilpotent opers --- this is the analogue of the global nilpotent cone of the usual Hitchin morphism.
 Since dormant opers (i.e. opers with $p$-curvature zero) are nilpotent, we deduce from Theorem~\ref{theorem2} that the scheme of dormant opers with fixed determinant is finite.
 In the rank two, genus two case it is possible to compute by various methods the length of this scheme (see \cite{Mo2}, \cite{lange-pauly08} or \cite{O2}).
 Our finiteness result Theorem~\ref{theorem2} naturally raises the problem of counting the nilpotent and dormant opers for general $r,p$ and $g$.
-In \cite{Mo} Mochizuki also showed among other results that $\mathrm{Nilp}_2(X)$ is a scheme of length $p^{\dim \Op_{\PGL(2)}(X)}$.
-We expect that an analogous result holds for higher ranks as well but we do not pursue this question here.
+In \cite{Mo} Mochizuki also showed among other results that $\mathrm{Nilp}_2(X)$ is a scheme of length $p^{\dim \Op_{\PGL(2)}}$ for any genus $g$.
+The analogous result for nilpotent opers of higher ranks has been proved recently in \cite{chen}.